How to Train your Antivirus: RL-based Hardening through the Problem-Space: Methodology

-To grant these capabilities to our \ac{RL} agent, we define a multidiscrete\footnote{https://www.gymlibrary.dev/api/spaces/} policy that at each step selects three discrete actions, 1 for each of the three action categories, each representing a different aspect of modifying the JSON report: what to do, where to do it, and how to do it.
-Concretely, each action category has the following options to choose from: \begin{enumerate} \item \textbf{What}: Add, Edit, X-Edit \item \textbf{Where}: One of the 13 categories described in \ref{sec:representation}. \item \textbf{How}: Random String, English Vocab, Target Vocab, Random Choice. \end{enumerate}
+While we have shown how the modifications we consider are a) functionality preserving, and b) representative of the full extent of adversarial capabilities $\mathcal{C}$ in the problem-space, we still lack a concise methodology for applying them.
+Next to \textit{what} manner to modify with, we additionally have the questions of \textit{where} and \textit{how}; we therefore require a comprehensive modification policy that can perform all of the above concurrently.
+We grant these adversarial capabilities to our \ac{RL} agent by defining a multidiscrete\footnote{https://www.gymlibrary.dev/api/spaces/} policy.
+This is a policy that at each time step selects three actions simultaneously: one action for each of the three aforementioned discrete categories.
+Each action represents a different choice on the modifications aspect of the JSON report: what to do, where to do it, and how to do it.
+Concretely, the three action categories are composed of the following discrete options to choose from: \begin{enumerate} \item \textbf{What}: Add, Edit, X-Edit \item \textbf{Where}: One of the 13 categories described in \ref{sec:representation}. \item \textbf{How}: Random String, English Vocabulary, Target Vocabulary, Random Choice. \end{enumerate}

+In the first category, \textbf{Add} always selects one of the entries from the target class, based on their frequency of occurrence. \textbf{Edit} replaces the entries in the report section that the second action points to (where), while keeping an incremental pointer for each section to avoid overwriting already edited entries. \textbf{X-Edit} replaces the entry or entries that the explainer (\autoref{sec:explainer}) returns as the most important.
+The \textbf{Where} action points to the report section that the previously selected action will be performed.